zJaaal/react-scroll-utilities/README.md

 ## Directions enum

-This lib provides an enum for TypeScript users, it just has two properties at the moment: Directions.up, Directions.down, Directions.right and Directions.left that returns the value of "UP", "DOWN" "RIGHT" and "LEFT", you can use it as helper for useDirection hook.
+This lib provides an enum for TypeScript users, it just has four properties at the moment: Directions.up, Directions.down, Directions.right and Directions.left that returns the value of "UP", "DOWN" "RIGHT" and "LEFT", you can use it as helper for useDirection hook.